victorkingi/perceptron/README.md

 # perceptron

-An ongoing simple perceptron project in java.
-Any ideas highly appreciated
+## A simple perceptron project in java.

+This is just to help beginner AI enthusiasts understand how neural networks work